 The Data connectors on the TMI plug-ins are 25 pin 'D' type male leading to/from the modems, and female leading to/from the outside world (User Data).
 These conform to the EIA 530 pinout, which allows for connection of different electrical standards, including RS422, V.35, and RS232.
 Please note that it is the responsibility of the user to provide the appropriate cables to connect to these EIA 530 connectors.
 A shielded 25 pin 'D' type provides a very solid solution to EMC problems, unlike the V.35 Winchester connector.
 The male connector to/from the modem requires a simple pin-to-pin cable with connectors of opposite sex so that the other end can plug into the modem's Data connector.
-The female connector.
+The female connector can then be treated as an extension of the traffic modem's Data connector.
 The RMI has no User Data connector since it will only replace one of the traffic modems.
 The pinout for both connectors is provided in the next section.

-The System Alarms connector on the System Controller card is another 25 pin female Dsub.
+The System Alarms connector on the System Controller card is another 25 pin female D-sub.
 This provides the user with access to Form-C relay contacts that indicate the fault status of the switch and the summary faults for the three modem alarm types.
 If any of the attached modems has one of the three faults active, the corresponding relay will energize, forcing the normally open pin to connect to (and the normally closed pin to disconnect from) the common pin.
 There are also relay contacts to indicate which, if any, of the traffic modems is currently being backed up.
 Another pin provides a ground connection when the audio alarm is sounded so that additional sounders may be added by the user.
 The pinout details for this connector are provided in the next section.